 For countries across the south generally, this legacy of underdevelopment has been sustained because these countries have continued their colonial role of concentrating much of their international trade in the export of primary goods for the wealthy north.
 The prevailing international division of labour through this export-orientated primary production structure in the less-developed world involves a transfer of value from poor to rich countries because of the unequal terms of exchange of the commodities traded (made worse by the long-term downward pressure on export prices on account of the cash-crop bonanza).
 Worsening terms of trade and poor economic growth performance had characterised the situation of many African countries from the early 1980s onwards, with this trend having generally been exacerbated with the spread of the neoliberal development model, which involved deregulation and liberalisation, mostly spread through the auspices of policies enforced by the World Bank and IMF.

 Yet, between 1967 and 1980, more than a dozen African countries registered a growth rate of 6%.
 This included not only mineral-rich countries such as Gabon, Congo, Nigeria and Botswana but also countries such as Egypt, Kenya and Ivory Coast.
 The downside was the failure to transform agriculture, and thus to bring the vast majority of the population into the development process.
 This shortcoming in economic policy went alongside and was sustained by a political authoritarianism.
 Meanwhile, western banks, western nations and the IMF/World Bank, flush with cash from the Middle East with the explosion in oil prices in the early 1970s, generously lent out money to African governments, with a notable lack of proper checks on the recipients or conditionality as a mortgage company would carry out.
-Much of the money siphoned off by African elites ended up in western banks, whilst loan capital previously loaned to governments and dictators in Africa and the “developing world” charged with interest – led to a spiralling debt resulting in harsh economic misery for the civilian populations in these nations.
+Much of the money siphoned off by African elites ended up in western banks, whilst loan capital previously loaned to governments and dictators in Africa and the “developing world” charged with interest – led to an upward spiralling debt resulting in harsh economic misery for the civilian populations in these nations.

 This provided an opening for a dogmatic assault by the International Monetary Fund and the World Bank calling for so-called structural adjustment at the height of the cold war.
 For the poorer countries of the south, particularly many nations in Africa, the so-called “third world debt” (the accumulated compound interest on non-existent capital which was paid to corrupt leaders) and the carrot of debt-cancellation which was used as a bargaining tool by the IMF and World Bank to enforce neoliberal structural adjustment policies in return for short-term loans, conditions which in large part could not be met without drastic reduction in government funding for schools, health care and social programmes amongst recipient countries.
 It resulted in poorer nations’ further dependence on the export of a narrow range of a few primary commodities, products which suffer from terms of trade which are continually being pushed downwards, ensuring a steady supply of cheap raw materials into the western marketplace.
 Further to this, the structural adjustment assault on social expenditure – including university funding – combined with an emphasis on importing expatriate intellectuals through technical assistance programmes.
 Together, the two devastated the national intelligentsias, the most competitive of whom fled to the west.